reduxjs/reselect/README.md

 }
 ```

-But there is a problem with using this version of `getVisibleTodos` with the `visibleTodoList` container—it does not correctly memoize:
+But there is a problem using this version of `getVisibleTodos` with the `visibleTodoList` container—it does not correctly memoize:

 #### `containers/VisibleTodoList.js`